 Colors have to be given in hexadecimal notation, for example: blue 08519C, red CB181D, orange D94801, green 238B45, purple 54278F, grey 777777, black 000000, white FFFFFF.

-At launching (double-click on the pre-compiled executable file or the Run button from the Processing app), the program will ask you to choose a folder containing the files: the edge list, the node coordinates and the configuration file.
+At launching (using the Run button from the Processing app), the program will ask you to choose a folder containing the files: the edge list, the node coordinates, the configuration file, and the geoJSON boundaries area.
 Only the first two files are mandatory, the default settings will be used if the configuration file is not provided (which will probably not be appropriate for a proper rendering).

 Shortcuts are not case sensitive, and can be used both in lowercase or uppercase: